shishirraven/zero-to-webdesigner/docs/bootstrap-grid.md

 Inline-style:
 ![Google.com Layout](images/google_layout.png "Google.com")

+Isn't it a pretty simple layout with very little elements on the page.

 Every page has some sort of layout.
 Layout very simply means how we place the content on the website.